 The biennial Health Value Dashboard is a tool to track Ohio's progress towards health value - a composite measure of Ohio's performance on population health outcomes and healthcare spending.
+The Dashboard:

-The Dashboard examines Ohio's performance relative to other states and D.C., tracks change over time, identifies and explores health disparities and inequities in Ohio, highlighting evidence-informed strategies that can be implemented to improve Ohio's performance.
+- Examines Ohio's performance relative to other states and D.C. - Tracks change over time - Identifies and explores health disparities and inequities in Ohio - Highlights evidence-informed strategies that can be implemented to improve Ohio's performance

 The Dashboard is based on the Pathway to Improved Health Value conceptual framework.
 The framework defines health value as the combination of improved population health outcomes and sustainable healthcare spending and outlines the systems and environments that affect health.
-The framework highlights the need for equitable, effective and efficient systems and optimal environments to achieve improved health, healthcare spending, access to care, healthcare system, public health and prevention, social and economic environment and physical environment) of the conceptual framework.
+The framework highlights the need for equitable, effective and efficient systems and optimal environments to achieve improved health value.
+The Dashboard tracks Ohio's performance across all seven domains (population health, healthcare spending, access to care, healthcare system, public health and prevention, social and economic environment and physical environment) of the conceptual framework.